schrodlm/Dotfiles/README.md

 # Dotfiles Repository

 This repository contains my personal dotfiles, specifically configurations for my shell, editor, and other tools on my Linux distro.
 It is managed using GNU Stow.
+It also contains a install script which will install all the required dependencies and util scripts that I use on a daily basis.

 ## How to Use GNU Stow